Replication of arbitrary hole-free shapes via self-assembly with signal-passing tiles: Replication

-In the replication process for a shape $P$, we consider a time step to be the production of a new assembly $\alpha$ with $\dom{\alpha} = P$ for all replicatable supertiles currently in the system.
-We say that an STAM system $\mathcal{T}$ \emph{exponentially replicates without bound} the shapes $P_1, P_2, ..., P_n$ provided that 1) the system $\mathcal{T}$ infinitely replicates the shapes $P_1, P_2, ..., P_n$ and 2) if there are $n$ copies of the shape $P_i$ at time step $t$, then there are $2n$ copies of the shape $P_i$ at time step $t+1$.
+In the replication process for a shape $P$, we consider a time step to be the worst-case number of tile attachments to produce a new assembly $\alpha$ with $\dom{\alpha} = P_i$ starting from an input assembly $\sigma_i$.
+We say that an STAM system $\mathcal{T}$ \emph{exponentially replicates without bound} the shapes $P_1, P_2, ..., P_n$ given four properties.
+First, the system $\mathcal{T}$ infinitely replicates the shapes $P_1, P_2, ..., P_n$.
+Second, the number of (super)tile attachments and/or detachments required in the creation of a copy of shape $P_i$ (i.e. one time step) is bounded by $poly(|P_i|)$.
+Third, every (super)tile attachment involves a singleton tile or a two tile assembly and an existing assembly that is replicating $P_i$ for some $i$ (i.e. tiles either attach to a frame layer or attach as filler tiles); and moreover, all supertile detachment involves either a completed frame detaching from a seed assembly $\sigma_i$ corresponding to $P_i$ for some $i$, or a completed frame detaching from a replicated shape assembly corresponding to $P_i$ for some $i$.
+Finally, if there are $n$ copies of assemblies with the shape $P_i$ at time step $t$, then there are $2n$ copies of assemblies with the shape $P_i$ at time step $t+1$.
+Though this definition is specific to the replication technique given by our construction, it is motivated by the observation that for a single shape $P$, if a system $\mathcal{T}$ exponentially replicates without bound the shape $P$, then $\mathcal{T}$ exponentially replicates the shape $P$ according to the more general definition of exponential replication given in~\cite{SignalsReplication} (Definition 3).